SoloDevNZ/hashnode/clho9coq004haspnv9yrx2upe.md

 RSA is a public-key cryptographic algorithm used to encrypt and sign data.
 It was named after its inventors - Ron Rivest, Adi Shamir, and Leonard Adleman in 1977.
 RSA is widely used in various applications such as secure email, digital signatures, and online banking.

 The RSA algorithm involves the use of two keys - a public key and a private key - to encrypt and decrypt data.
-The public key is used for encryption, and is widely shared among users, while the private key is kept secret and is used for decryption.
+The public key is used for encryption and is widely shared among users, while the private key is kept secret and is used for decryption.

 Here's an example of how RSA encryption works: